-Lecturer Dr. Andrea Rubano (andrea.rubano@unina.it) Credits (planned) 3 Planned hours 18 Planned schedule Autumn / Winter 2020 Prerequisites Basic knowledge of Solid-state Physics would be helpful.
+Lecturer Dr. Andrea Rubano (andrea.rubano@unina.it) Credits (planned) 3 Planned hours 18 Planned schedule Autumn / Winter 2021 Prerequisites Basic knowledge of Solid-state Physics would be helpful.
 Linear Optics and basics of Quantum Physics are required.
 Description The PhD Course will introduce the students to the realm of Ultrafast Processes, with a special focus on optical pulses and their interaction with matter.
 The introduction will give broad overview about pulsed light, pulsed sources, and especially commercial femtosecond lasers.
 Theoretical and technical description about the most common ways to produce and amplify short pulses will be given in some detail.
 In the main part, different applications of ultrafast pulses will be described as follows: 1) Metrology: How to measure optical frequencies?
 Frequency Comb, optical clockwork.
 2) Nonlinear Optics: New frequencies, new probes?
 Nonlinear lightmatter interaction, principles and main applications.
 Sum and difference frequency generation.
 Frequency doubling.
 Extreme cases: THz and X-rays generation schemes.
 3) Novel states: How to access non-equilibrium states?
-Scanning microscopy approaches: two-photon microscopy, stimulated emission-depletion microscopy.
-4) Fs-spectroscopy: How to resolve ultrafast dynamics?
+Scanning microscopy approaches: two-photon microscopy, stimulated emission-depletion microscopy: 4) Fs-spectroscopy: How to resolve ultrafast dynamics?
 Overview about the general Pump&amp;Probe experimental scheme.
 Examples: coherent phonon control, isomerization and structural transitions, charge transfer and separation, hot-electron dynamics in metals.
 5) Fs-photonics: How to control light with light?
 Spectral lenses in photonic crystals.
+The aim of the Course is to give a wide panorama on today's available techniques using ultrashort laser pulses and to provide technical skills and theoretical background to the student which intends to work within this field of research.
+The actual layout of the course can be extended in some aspects and reduced in others, depending on the student's interests and motivations.